Child Outreach Screening

 What happens to the screening results?

-To schedule a screening, please fill out the Child Outreach Form and the Preschool Coordinator will contact you to setup an appointment.
+To schedule a screening, please fill out the Child Outreach Form and the Early Childhood Coordinator will contact you to setup an appointment.